 Welcome to the James Madison Program at Princeton University!

-This guide is designed to familiarize you with some of the day-to-day policies and procedures that you may find helpful as you adjust to life at Princeton University.
+This guide is designed to familiarize you with some of the day-to-day policies and procedures you may find helpful as you adjust to life at Princeton University.
 We look forward to fostering a stimulating and enriching year for you in your research and your intellectual collaborations.
-If you have questions that are not covered in this guide, please do not hesitate to ask for assistance or advice.
+If you have questions not covered in this guide, please do not hesitate to ask for assistance or advice.*

 You may obtain your TigerCard anytime after your appointment date.
 The TigerCard Office is on the A floor of the New South building (609-258-8300).
 Additional information here.